 I am tired of hearing about a 2nd Amendment that is falsely used to protect rights that it was never intended to protect.
 Most of all, I am tired of hearing that the aftermath of a tragedy is not the time to have a serious debate about guns.
 When is the time?
 When a legislator’s family member is senselessly killed?
 How many people have to die before it is time?

 Several surviving students at Marjory Stoneman Douglas quickly spoke out on social media and to news cameras about gun violence.
-Over the course of a few days, their voices grew louder.
+Over the next few days, their voices grew louder.
 They condemn U.S. lawmakers and, sensibly, they ask: Is the money the NRA throws into your campaign funds worth the lives we have lost?
 The lives we will continue to lose if nothing is done?

 What began as a pledge on social media using the hashtag #NeverAgain, has garnered attention across the state of Florida.
 As a result, students across the country received a quick education on gun issues by listening to these young voices of reason, searching the Internet and talking with their parents.